our story

 about the founder

-In 2018, Ferrer founded Momentos in Chicago, Illinois, to fill a need she identified in her work with hospitals, wherein child life services typically stop at discharge.
+In 2018, Dr. Ferrer founded Momentos in Chicago, Illinois, to fill a need she identified in her work with hospitals, wherein child life services typically stop at discharge.
 She believes children undergoing medical treatment are entitled to psychosocial support in all the various contexts of their lives.
-Ferrer has a particular interest in helping children reintegrate into their schools, homes and communities after experiencing illness, medical trauma, and grief.
+Dr. Ferrer has a particular interest in helping children reintegrate into their schools, homes and communities after experiencing illness, medical trauma, and grief.

-Born and bred in Chicago by two public school teachers, Ferrer has over 12 years of experience working in urban early childhood education, in palliative and hospice settings, in private practice, and as a child life specialist at several children’s hospitals in the Chicagoland area.
+Born and bred in Chicago by two public school teachers, Ferrer has over 18 years of experience working in urban early childhood education, in palliative and hospice settings, in private practice, and as a child life specialist at several children’s hospitals in the Chicagoland area.

-In addition to her work with Momentos, Ferrer is a Doctoral Fellow at Erikson Institute, a graduate school in child development, and Loyola University Chicago’s School of Education.
-She co-authored “Transforming the Pediatric Experience” and has presented on several child development topics including “Virtualizing Therapeutic Interventions” at Mayo Clinic and “Communicating with Empathy and Compassion” at Make-A-Wish®.
-She is currently involved in research to strengthen professional standards of child life practices to serve marginalized pediatric populations.
+In addition to her work with Momentos, Ferrer is a PhD in child development from Erikson Institute and Loyola University Chicago’s School of Education.
+She authored Drawing the Curtain: A Racial Equity Framework for Pediatric Professionals in Journal of Pediatric Nursing, Transforming the Pediatric Experience in Pediatric Annals and Zigler’s Conceptualization of Diversity: Implications for the Early Childhood Workforce in Journal of Development and Psychopathology and has presented on several child development topics including psychosocial assessment and Illinois Perinatal Quality Collaborative (ILPQC) conference.
+She is currently involved in research to strengthen professional standards of child life practices to serve marginalized pediatric populations, and is on staff at Northwestern Medicine’s Prentice Women’s Hospital.

 Kia Ferrer, MS, CCLS, GC-C